sidwebworks/typescript-workshop/src/pages/setting-up-typescript.md

 layout: ../layouts/MainLayout.astro
 ---

-In this workshop I will be primiarily using Typescript in [Node JS](https://nodejs.org/en/) which requires a some installed softwares and tooling to work properly.
+In this workshop I will be primiarily using Typescript locally which requires Node JS installed on your machine to work.

-However as a student you don't have to worry about all this, you will still see me setting it up from scratch just for learning purposes but all the hands on excersises and examples that you will do will be done using an online [typescript playground](https://www.typescriptlang.org/play)
+However as a student you don't have to worry about all this, you will still learn how to set it up from scratch but all the hands on excersises and examples that you will do will be done using an online [typescript playground](https://www.typescriptlang.org/play)

 ## Local installation

-### Software requirements
+### Installing Node JS

-- Node JS
+You Download Node JS from [Here](https://nodejs.org/en/download/)
-- NPM
-- Editor

-Check if Node JS and npm is installed on your machine using these commands
+To check if Node JS and npm is installed on your machine using these commands

 ```bash
 node -v